-I first came across the word kryptos in a children’s book about cryptography, the explaination was the following:
+I first came across the word kryptos in a children’s book about cryptography, the explanation was the following:

 Kryptos is the Greek word for “hidden”, and the root of other words such as cryptography, encryption and cryptic.

 See the Wikipedia Article for information regarding the kryptos sculpture out side of the CIA in Langley Virginia, USA.
-I’ve own the domain since around 1996 onwards.
+I’ve owned the domain since around 1996 on wards.

-Dan Browns last book, The Lost Symbol make’s refrence to the Kryptos.
+Dan Browns last book, The Lost Symbol make’s reference to the Kryptos.
 I didn’t enjoy the read.

 I purchase the domain for this blog in September 2009.
 I didn’t feel kryptos was the right fit.
 The only aim for this blog is to use it as sort of a online notebook, ideas, things that I’ve seen and may want to share with people I know.
 If you find anything here useful then great.
 Please leave a comment.

 PC Pro – Technet – Article regarding trying to save TechNet after Microsoft cancelled it.